BestTimesToVisit.com Logo

 money

-Aspen is famously expensive, so book accommodations and flights well in advance, especially for peak ski season (December-March).
-Consider visiting during the shoulder seasons like late spring (April-May) or early fall (September-October) for significantly lower prices and fewer crowds, while still enjoying beautiful scenery.
+Aspen is famously pricey, so look for deals on lodging and lift tickets well in advance, especially if you're not tied to peak ski season.
+Consider visiting in the shoulder seasons like late spring (April-May) or early fall (September-October) for significantly lower prices and fewer crowds, while still enjoying beautiful scenery and outdoor activities.

 transport

 Once you're in Aspen, you likely won't need a car.
-The town is very walkable, and the free RFTA bus system is excellent for getting around town and to the ski resorts.
-Download the RFTA app to check real-time bus schedules – it's a lifesaver!
+The town is incredibly walkable, and the free RFTA bus system is excellent for getting around town and to the ski resorts.
+Download the 'Aspen Snowmass' app for real-time bus tracking and snow reports.

 packing

-Layers are your best friend in Aspen, no matter the season.
-Even in summer, mountain evenings can get chilly.
-Pack moisture-wicking base layers, insulating mid-layers (like fleece or down), and a waterproof/windproof outer shell for unpredictable mountain weather.
-Don't forget sunscreen and sunglasses – the sun is intense at altitude!
+Pack layers, layers, layers!
+Even in summer, mountain weather can change rapidly.
+Think breathable base layers, insulating mid-layers (like fleece or down), and a waterproof/windproof outer shell.
+Don't forget sunscreen and lip balm with SPF – the sun at high altitude is intense, even on cloudy days.

 food

 While fine dining is abundant, don't miss out on more casual, local favorites.
-Grab a delicious and hearty breakfast burrito from Jour de Fête or a casual lunch at Aspen Public House.
-For a splurge, make reservations at Matsuhisa for incredible sushi, but book weeks ahead!
+Grab a delicious and hearty sandwich from Jour de Fête for a picnic lunch on the mountain, or enjoy apres-ski snacks and drinks at a spot like Ajax Tavern at The Little Nell for a classic Aspen experience without breaking the bank entirely.

 culture